mclendon99/mjpgstreamer/README.md

 #### Features
 - Lightweight - around 12% CPU on a single core 500 MHz ARMv7 capturing 640x480 30fps
   - UVC driver adds another 5%
-- Built using Python3.7 on a Beaglebone Black 5.10.87-bone59
+- Built using Python3.7 on a Beaglebone Black 5.10.87-bone59.
+Runs on a PI3B or PI 4 as well.
 - Based on v4l2py 0.6.0 [2]
 - Supports multiple browser connections
 - Supports USB uv4l cameras